Skip to main content

 We often use Present Perfect to ask somebody generally about an experience, and then switch to Simple Past when we start talking about specifics.

-Exercise 7 - Complete these conversations with the verb given in brackets in Present Perfect or Simple Past.
-If no verb is given, enter a short answer or question tag.
+Complete these conversations with the verb given in parentheses in Present Perfect or Simple Past.
+If no verb is given, enter a short answer.
 Use contractions in negatives and after pronouns.

 Conversation 1